MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-authentication-managed-identity.md

 ---

-To learn more about built-in roles, see [Azure built-in roles](/azure/role-based-access-control/built-in-roles).
+To learn more about built-in roles for key vault, see [Provide access to Key Vault keys, certificates, and secrets with an Azure role-based access control](/azure/key-vault/general/rbac-guide).
+To learn more about built-in roles in Azure, see [Azure built-in roles](/azure/role-based-access-control/built-in-roles).

 ## 4. Create a key vault secret with Go